 Not many people will admit to calling their kids bad names.
 Except, it seems, my friends.
 Everywhere I turn people I know are laying out how they really feel about their offspring.
 One of my oldest girlfriends has two great kids, yet she often refers to her daughter – an opinionated, defiant and bossy 7-year-old – as a bitch.
 A mommy friend in my neighborhood was so relieved by her daughter’s 5th birthday.
 “The worst age is 4,” she recently said over a dinner out.
 “Every single day my husband and I would say what an asshole she was.”
 At a family Halloween party, the hostess greeted me by rolling her eyes and saying of her preschooler, “Daniel has been a raging dick today.”

 Some might shake a judgmental finger at parents like us.
 But I’ve noticed that moms and dads who use swear names to express their parental frustrations also have a unique respect for their children.
-My friend with the bitchy daughter, for example, refers to her children as “people” – not kids.
+We also have more fun with them — one of my top tips for thriving as a single mom (find the other 14 secrets in this free ebook) My friend with the bitchy daughter, for example, refers to her children as “people” – not kids.
 “Sam is a really thoughtful person,” she’ll say of her 12-year-old before launching into her myriad annoyances with him.